 Last updated: May 2026 · Sourced from official UK government publications

-No. Gains on shares held inside a Stocks & Shares ISA are completely exempt from Capital Gains Tax (CGT) under HMRC rules — no matter how big the gain.
+No. Gains on shares held inside a Stocks & Shares ISA are exempt from Capital Gains Tax (CGT) under HMRC rules, no matter how big the gain.
 The same applies to dividends and interest received inside the wrapper.
-Here is exactly how that works, and how much it can save you.
+Below is how that works in practice, with worked examples.

 Capital Gains Tax is a UK tax on the profit you make when you sell an asset that has gone up in value.
 It is charged on the gain, not the full sale price.
 In 2025/26, the rates for most assets including shares are 18% for basic-rate taxpayers and 24% for higher and additional-rate taxpayers, after an annual exempt amount of £3,000.

-The exemption is unlimited.
-You could hold shares that grow from £20,000 to £200,000 inside an ISA and pay no CGT on the £180,000 gain.
+The exemption has no upper limit.
+Shares that grow from £20,000 to £200,000 inside an ISA pay no CGT on the £180,000 gain.
 The same gain in a non-ISA account would trigger a CGT bill of around £42,480 for a higher-rate taxpayer (after the £3,000 allowance).
 The full statutory basis is published at gov.uk/individual-savings-accounts.

 The CGT difference between an ISA and a General Investment Account (GIA) becomes obvious in a simple side-by-side example.
 Imagine you bought £15,000 of shares and sold them for £25,000 (a £10,000 gain) as a basic-rate taxpayer in 2025/26.